PawelLyskawinski/vvne/README.md

 ### TODO - game
 - movable tilt lines under strafe movement (gui)
 - health bar / resource indicator (gui)
+- collision with ground
+- better model
+- better model animations (while only using keyframes from glb)
+- particles from engine when using boost

 ### Used C++ subset
 - no stl